-Residential drug rehab treatment for marijuana addiction gives the patient time to fully detoxify from the effects of marijuana.
-A therapy based approach that incorporates comfortable living and healthy food enables each patient to flush out drug residues left behind in fatty tissues of the body.
-A marijuana addiction aftercare program can provide continuing support after structured treatment.
+Residential (inpatient) and outpatient drug rehab treatment programs for marijuana addiction give the patient time to fully detoxify from the effects of marijuana.
+A therapy based approach that incorporates comfortable living and healthy food enable each patient to flush out drug residues left behind in fatty tissues of the body.
+Our marijuana addiction aftercare program can provide continuing support after structured treatment.

 Recovery from addiction to marijuana requires the same steps as recovery from any other addiction.
 Relationships still need to be repaired, and the ability to think clearly and reach goals must be rehabilitated.
-Marijuana affects many areas of your life.
+Marijuana affects and controls all aspects of your life.

 In 2009, more than 360,000 Americans who were using marijuana and could not stop without help went to rehab.
-About 45% were under 21 and the majority were 24 or younger.
-25% of these 360,000 people began using marijuana by the time they were 12 years old.
-Another 32% began by the time they were 14.
-It’s likely that either marijuana or alcohol was the first drug they started abusing.
+About 45 percent were under 21 and the majority were 24 or younger.
+25 percent of these 360,000 people began using marijuana by the time they were 12 years old.
+Another 32 percent began by the time they were 14.
+Either marijuana or alcohol was likely the first drug they started abusing.

 The mental effects of marijuana become more severe if the individual uses daily or in the event of higher dosages.
 This fact becomes significant when you consider the rising potency of marijuana.